15 min read

 CONFIDENCE LEVEL: LOW

 He stood with the result for a moment.
-He'd expected it, roughly.
 Bodies he could map, their trajectories and hesitations, the gap between what they showed and what they intended.
 What they contained, the interior life animating the behavior, was a different kind of problem, one he'd never found a reliable route into.
-He'd spent most of his life focused on the external signal because the external signal was what determined whether a room was safe.
-He had not, he realized, had much reason to look deeper than that.
+He'd spent most of his life focused on the external signal because the external signal determined whether a room was safe.
+He had not, until now, had much reason to look deeper than that.

 The chamber delivered everything at once.

-A shift alert in fragmented Spanish, the words arriving in the wrong order, demanding interpretation.
-An unpaid bill rendered in red numerals at eye level, the amount sitting in the visual field with the dread that a deadline was looming.
-A half-heard joke from somewhere to his left, pitched at exactly the frequency designed to land wrong; close enough to be about him, ambiguous enough to allow denial.
+His mother's shift alert in fragmented Spanish, the words arriving in the wrong order, demanding interpretation.
+An unpaid bill rendered in red numerals at eye level, the amount sitting in the visual field, a deadline pressing behind it.
+A half-heard joke from somewhere to his left, pitched at exactly the frequency designed to land wrong.
+Close enough to be about him, ambiguous enough to allow denial.
 A social obligation materializing at his periphery, insistent, the kind that escalates if you don't answer it immediately and knows you know that.

 He shut it off.
 All of it.
-Cleanly, efficiently, without deliberation; the same move he'd made a thousand times in cramped spaces with too many variables, the same practiced narrowing of the aperture until only the immediate task remained.
+Without deliberation.
+The same move he'd made a thousand times in cramped spaces with too many variables.
+The same practiced narrowing of the aperture until only the immediate task remained.
 He hadn't known it had a name, or a measurable signature, until the result appeared.

 OVER-SUPPRESSION DETECTED